likamrat/ARMadillo/README.md

 # ARMadillo

-"ARMadillo" is a "pet project", created to provide a way to deploy Kubernetes cluster on Raspberry Pi in both a single and a multi-master topologies, all using simple bash scripts and leveraging the native capabilities of the [kubeadm project](https://kubernetes.io/docs/reference/setup-tools/kubeadm/kubeadm/).
+ARMadillo is a "pet project", designed to provide a way to deploy Kubernetes cluster on Raspberry Pi in both a single and a multi-master topologies, all using simple bash scripts and leveraging the native capabilities of [kubeadm](https://kubernetes.io/docs/reference/setup-tools/kubeadm/kubeadm/).

 This repo provide the software stack of ARMadillo.
 For an overview of the hardware stack and the build out process, please visit the [ARMadillo](http://thewalkingdevs.io/tag/armadillo/) page on my personal blog.